Is ChangChui Creative Park worth visiting?

 How do I get to ChangChui Creative Park?

-The simplest route is MRT Blue Line to Sirindhorn (BL06), then a 4–10 minute taxi or motorbike ride to 460/8 Sirindhorn Rd, Bang Phlat; use the Thai name “ช่างชุ่ย (ChangChui)” for drivers.
+The simplest route is MRT Blue Line to Sirindhorn (BL06), then a 4 to 10 minute taxi or motorbike ride to 460/8 Sirindhorn Rd, Bang Phlat; use the Thai name “ช่างชุ่ย (ChangChui)” for drivers.
 Taxis/Grab from central Bangkok are straightforward; boats are possible via Krung Thon Bridge (N16) Pier followed by a short taxi.

 What should I wear at ChangChui Creative Park?

 Casual, light clothing suits ChangChui Creative Park, with comfy shoes for wandering between outdoor and indoor zones.
-Bring a light layer for strong A/C inside galleries and cafés.
+Bring a light layer for the cold A/C inside galleries and cafés.

 Can I take photos at ChangChui Creative Park?